What are positive symptoms?

 Moderate quality evidence finds features of hallucinations are similar across psychiatric conditions, apart from age of onset of hallucinations, which is earlier in non-clinical and dissociative disorder groups (<12 years) than in schizophrenia (late teens to early 20s), and is later in affective disorders, neurological disorders, and alcohol-related conditions (middle or older age).
 Moderate to low quality evidence finds appraisal of hallucinatory voices as malevolent or intrusive and unable to be controlled is associated with increased levels of distress, depression, and anxiety.
 Voices appraised as high in power or supremacy are also associated with increased distress and depression.
 Negative affect is greatest when voices are personally meaningful or emotional.

 Moderate to high quality evidence finds small relationships between increased paranoia and low self-esteem or increased externalising attributional bias (incorrectly holding others responsible for negative events).
 Compared to controls, people with psychosis and persecutory delusions show a medium-sized effect of more externalising attributional bias, a large effect of low explicit (conscious) self-esteem, and a small to medium-sized effect of low implicit (unconscious) self-esteem.
 Compared to people with depression, people with psychosis and persecutory delusions show a large effect of more externalising attributional bias, a large effect of more explicit self-esteem, with no differences in implicit self-esteem.
 Compared to people with psychosis without persecutory delusions, people with psychosis and persecutory delusions show a medium-sized effect of more externalising attributional bias, with no differences in explicit or implicit self-esteem.
-There were also small effects that people with psychosis and delusions require less information to form conclusions and display more extreme responding than people with psychosis without delusions.

 Green - Topic summary is available.